matter-in-motion/mm/docs/api.md

 # Matter In Motion.
 API and Resources

-Before you start make sure you didn't miss the [units](https://github.com/matter-in-motion/mm/blob/master/docs/units.md) part.
+Before you start, make sure you did not miss the [units](https://github.com/matter-in-motion/mm/blob/master/docs/units.md) part.

 ## API